Lameguy64/PSn00bSDK/doc/known_bugs.md

 `psxspu`:

-- `SpuCtrlSync()` locks up on MAME, making any code that tries to initialize the SPU hang.
-It works on other emulators as well as on real hardware.
+- `SpuInit()`, `SpuRead()` and `SpuWrite()` may take several seconds on MAME due to the SPU status register being emulated incorrectly.
+They work as expected on other emulators as well as on real hardware.

-- Calls to `SpuSetTransferMode()` are ignored.
-SPU transfers are always performed using DMA, which imposes limitations such as the data length having to be a multiple of 16 words (64 bytes, see above).

 `psxetc`: